 What do I do if I have any complaints about work not being completed or if I feel I have been treated unfairly?

 Contact your Property Manager to discuss your concerns and issues.
-If you are not satisfied with the outcome contact the senior property manager Nicole Banks on (09) 425 1611 and she will assist you.
+If you are not satisfied with the outcome contact the Team Leader, Nicole Banks on (09) 425 1611 and she will assist you.

 How often can my rent be increased?